Naval Support Activity Charleston

+Of the three Naval Weapons Stations on the U.S. East Coast, the Charleston facility is the largest.

 Under the 2005 Base Realignment and Closure Commission's recommendations, the Air Force is to jointly manage Naval Weapons Station Charleston and Charleston Air Force Base as Joint Base Charleston.

 History

 Commissioned on November 5, 1941 as the United States Naval Ammunition Depot (NAD) consisted of 6,368 acres this is now the Station's Southside area including the Cooper River waterfront.
 The facility was used as an ammunition collection and distribution point during World War II.
 Ammunition manufactured throughout the country was sent to the base and then used to supply ordnance to Atlantic fleet vessels.
 Following WWII, the Depot was charged with the removal of ordnance from ships being deactivated and was used as a weapons storage site.
 The NAD's status changed from caretaker to inactive to maintenance to active from 1947 through 1952.

 During the mid-1950s, the installation was expanded, the Northside area, another 5,219 acres, was acquired by the Navy in January 1954 and called the Naval Weapons Station Annex and charged with new duties that included the handling of guided missiles and the docking, servicing and loading of submarines.
 Base personnel were tasked with arming submarines with the UGM-27 Polaris missile.